 It’s great to recognise student achievements and their completion of the curriculum with certificates and awards.
 This keeps them engaged and wanting to learn more.
 Certificates can be presented at school assemblies or at the end of a term.
 Check out the resources on your Club Dashboard.

-A club must be run at a public venue, like a library, school or community centre.
+A club must be run at a public venue, like a library or school.
 These venues have safeguarding policies to ensure the safety of the children who participate in the program.
 Your club will not be approved unless the venue you register is one of these.
 Unfortunately, home-school venues are not able to register a club.
 Parents may use the projects and we recommend that you register for the newsletter to stay in touch.

 Code Club currently works with over 2000+ teachers nationally so that even more students get the chance to code!
-We offer FREE, accredited online Teacher Training workshops to equip teachers with the confidence and ability to implement the digital technologies curriculum in their classroom.
-Find out more .
+We offer FREE, online Teacher Training to equip teachers with the confidence and ability to implement the digital technologies curriculum in their classroom.
+Find out more here .

 Don't forget that all of our projects are matched to the Digital Technologies Curriculum, so it's easy to bring them straight to your classroom.
 If you have any questions, don't hesitate to reach out.